sherifkandeel/dota_analyzer/README.md

 I.E `STEAM_WEB_API_KEY: 49a6hd0d3900tw9cd5twe51v6070e0c1`
 If You get the message `ActiveSupport::MessageEncryptor::InvalidMessage`  then You should delete both `config/credentials.yml.enc` and `config/master.key` if available and rerun the edit command.

-Open rails console to get Hero Stats.
+Open rails console to get Hero Stats:
 ```sh
 $ docker-compose run web rails console
 ```
-Then run the job that updates the Heros table in the database.
+Then run the job that updates the Heros table in the database:
 ```sh
 $ UpdateHerosTable.new.perform
 ```
-That's It use `docker-compose up` and `docker-compose down` to run or exit the server.
+That's it, use `docker-compose up` and `docker-compose down` to run or exit the server.

-#### Deploying to Heroku:
+#### Deploying To Heroku:
 #
 Create a Heroku account [here](https://signup.heroku.com/) if You don't have one and log in.
 Then log in to heroku's container registry.
 ```sh
 $ heroku login
 $ heroku container:login
 ```
-Navigate to the app’s directory and create a Heroku app.
+Navigate to the app’s directory and create a Heroku app:
 ```sh
 $ heroku create
 ```
-Create heroku addon postgres database.
+Create heroku addon postgres database:
 ```sh
 $ heroku addons:create heroku-postgresql:hobby-dev
 ```